openvpi/DiffSinger/docs/GettingStarted.md

 python scripts/binarize.py --config my_config.yaml
 ```

+Preprocessing can be accelerated through multiprocessing.
+See [binarization_args.num_workers](ConfigurationSchemas.md#binarization_args.num_workers) for more explanations.

 ## Training

 Assume that you have a configuration file called `my_config.yaml` and the name of your model is `my_experiment`.
 Run: